Environment

 Methodology

-Nutanix annually inventories its carbon emissions using the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard. from the World Resource Institute associated with Scopes 1, 2, and selected Scope 3 categories.
-We collected energy consumption data from our leased offices and datacenters to calculate the associated emissions for Scope 1 and 2.
-With guidance from external consultants, we’ve identified relevant categories associated with Scope 3 and leveraged various methods to help us calculate estimated emissions.
-Certain emissions data, particularly Scope 3, are estimated using industry averages and best-available data where precise data is not available.
-Scope 3 is inherently uncertain due to the indirect nature of these emissions and the variety of sources used to estimate the emissions, and these estimates may be revised as improved data emerges.
+Nutanix annually inventories its greenhouse gas emissions using the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard from the World Resource Institute, covering Scopes 1, 2, and selected Scope 3 categories and have selected FY23 as our base year for comparative purposes.
+We collect energy consumption data from our leased offices and data centers to calculate the associated emissions for Scopes 1 and 2.
+With guidance from external consultants, we identify relevant categories associated with Scope 3 and use various methods to estimate emissions.
+Certain emissions data, particularly for Scope 3, are estimated using industry averages and best-available data where precise data is not available.
+Scope 3 estimates are inherently uncertain due to the indirect nature of these emissions and the variety of sources and estimation methods used, and these estimates may be revised as improved data becomes available.

 ©2025 Nutanix, Inc. All rights reserved.
 Nutanix, the Nutanix logo, and all Nutanix product and service names mentioned herein are registered trademarks or trademarks of Nutanix, Inc. in the United States and other countries.
 Other brand names mentioned herein are for identification purposes only and may be the trademarks of their respective holder(s).
 This report may contain links to external websites that are not part of Nutanix.com.
 Nutanix does not control these sites and disclaims all responsibility for the content or accuracy of any external site.
 Our decision to link to an external site should not be considered an endorsement of any content on such a site.
 Certain information contained in this report may relate to or be based on studies, publications, surveys and other data obtained from third-party sources and our own internal estimates and research.
 While we believe these third-party studies, publications, surveys and other data are reliable as of the date of this report, they have not been independently verified, and we make no representation as to the adequacy, fairness, accuracy, or completeness of any information obtained from third-party sources.
 Unless otherwise noted, all data provided in this report is for fiscal year 2024.
 Customer statements on results, benefits, savings or other outcomes depend on a variety of factors including their use case, individual requirements, and operating environments, and should not be construed to be a promise or obligation to deliver specific outcomes.